fog/fog/docs/index.markdown

 * Rebase your branch against geemus/fog to make sure everything is up to date.
 * Commit your changes and send a pull request.

-## T-Shirts

-Wonder how you can get a lovely fog shirt?
-Look no further!

-* Blue shirts go to people who have contributed indirectly, great examples are writing blog posts or giving lightning talks.
-* Grey shirts and a follow from @fog go to people who have made it on to the [contributors list](https://github.com/fog/fog/contributors) by submitting code.
-* Black shirts go to people who have made it on to the [collaborators list](https://github.com/api/v2/json/repos/show/geemus/fog/collaborators) by coercing geemus into adding them.

 ## Resources

 Enjoy, and let me know what I can do to continue improving fog!